-Secretaries for the medical examiner's office work directly with public, assisting bereaved families, law enforcement judicial authorities. personnel, healthcare providers, and funeral directors through what many people understandably find to be a difficult and perplexing time.
-Each medical examiner is assigned a secretary, who provides the administrative support services necessary to the daily operation of the business.
+Secretaries for the medical examiner's office work directly with public. assisting the bereaved families, law enforcement personnel, judicial authorities. healthcare providers, and funeral directors through what many people understandably find to be a difficult and perplexing time.
+Each medical examiner is assigned a who provides secretary, the administrative support services necessary to the daily operation of the business.
 Additional services provided by the secretarial team include issuing death certificates and medical amendments, preparing and distributing cremation permits, transcribing autopsy reports, managing case records, documenting continuing medical education (CME) credits, and producing other business reports.